 While it’s not quite as popular as Carrara marble, Statuary marble is known for how dramatic and stunning its designs are.
 It also originates from Carrara and has a reflective look that gives it a high shine and sets it apart from the more muted tones of Carrara.
 Statuary marble is nearly translucent at times, with fine gray veining, making it a popular choice for elegant kitchens and bathrooms.

-This type of marble is often mistaken for Carrara because of its white shade, but the two are not the same.
+This types of marble countertops color is often mistaken for Carrara because of its white shade, but the two are not the same.
 Although both are very popular choices, Calacatta is actually much rarer than Carrara and more expensive to boot.
 It originates from the Apuan Mountains in the Carrara regions of Italy—which may explain the high price.

 The difference between Calacatta marble and Carrara is most obvious when looking at the two stones side by side.
 Calacatta is pure white with thick and dark gray veining, and Carrara is more delicate with fine gray veining.